WINDY, BUT QUIETER WEATHER TODAY...

 Your First Alert Weather Forecast:

-Last evening’s severe storms are gone...
-The weather looks a lot quieter for cleaning up any damage across the area.
-Skies will be mostly sunny.
+Last evening’s severe storms are gone and skies will be mostly sunny for the rest of the day.
 There’s just a SLIGHT chance of a brief shower across the Northwoods this afternoon.

-However, the wind will be the biggest factor in today’s forecast.
-West-southwest winds will be gusting around 40 mph through the midday and afternoon.
+Although it will dry and sunny for the rest of the day, it will be a very windy day for those cleaning up storm damage from yesterday.
+West-southwest winds will be gusting up to 45mph through the rest of the afternoon.
 It wouldn’t be surprising if any storm-weakened tree limbs come down with today’s gusty winds.
+Additional isolated power outages also remain possible.

-While it’s going to be warm, the humidity will be decreasing into the afternoon.
-High temperatures will be in the upper 70s across the Northwoods, with low to mid 80s elsewhere.
+Other than being windy, it will be warm this afternoon.
+High temperatures will be in the 70s across the Northwoods, with low to mid 80s elsewhere.

-There’s no severe weather expected the rest of the week.
+The rest of the week looks quiet.
 Our next chance of thunderstorms will be Sunday morning.
 Otherwise the weekend will be sunny to partly sunny with highs in the 70s.
-Look for the recent heat and humidity to build again early next work week.
+Big time heat and humidity return once again next week.
 Inland highs will be back in 90s on Monday and Tuesday with perhaps enough humidity to push the heat index to near 100 degrees.

 You can always keep our forecast handy with our free weather app.
 Look for the WBAY First Alert Weather App in the Apple app store and Google Play (click here on your mobile device).